 Notable options include ventilated seats, adaptive cruise control and a performance-oriented Sport Differential package with torque vectoring.
 Also available is Audi Drive Select, which offers a variety of different suspension, steering, transmission and engine calibrations.

-Newly optional on the Premium Plus model is Audi side assist, which monitors the blind spot areas, as well as fast-approaching vehicles.
+The Premium Plus model can also be optioned with Audi side assist, which monitors the blind spot areas, as well as fast-approaching vehicles.

-The new Black Optic appearance package includes black exterior touches and 19-inch Titanium Rotor-design wheels.
+The new Black Optic appearance package includes 19-inch 5-V-spoke design Titanium-finished wheels.

 All S4 models are fitted with dual front, side thorax and side curtain airbags along with stability and traction control systems and electronic brake-force distribution with brake assist.
 Rear side airbags are available as an option.